Proximal boosting: aggregating weak learners to minimize non-differentiable losses: Conclusion

 \section{Conclusion}

-This paper has introduced a novel boosting algorithm, along with an accelerated variant, which have appeal for non-differentiable loss functions $\ell$.
-The main idea is to use a proximal-based direction of optimization, which can be coupled with Nesterov's acceleration (as already introduced to boosting by \citet{biau_accelerated_2018}).
-A theoretical study of the proposed algorithm demonstrates convergence from an optimization point of view and derives recursive formulas to implement efficiently the accelerated variant.
+Building upon the proximal point method for convex and non-smooth optimization, this paper has introduced two novel boosting algorithms, nicknamed \emph{proximal boosting} and \emph{residual proximal boosting}, which have appeal for non-differentiable loss functions $\ell$.
+A theoretical study demonstrates convergence of proximal and residual proximal boosting from an optimization point of view (under different hypotheses on the loss function).
+Numerical experiments on synthetic data confirm the theoretical convergence results and show a significant impact of the newly introduced parameter $\lambda$.
+Correctly tuned, this parameter provides a noticeable improvement of proximal-based boosting over gradient-based boosting for non-differentiable loss function, from both the optimization and the statistical points of view.
+Moreover, in real-world regression and classification situations, proximal or residual proximal boosting often achieve the best test loss and are, overall, very competitive with state-of-the-art boosting approaches.

-Numerical experiments on synthetic data show a significant impact of the newly introduced parameter $\lambda$, but also improvements on regular gradient boosting for adequate values of $\lambda$.
-Moreover, in real-world situations, the proposed proximal boosting algorithm achieves comparable or better accuracies than (extreme) gradient boosting, \replace{}{\citeauthor{grubb_generalized_2011}'s generalized boosting and} random forests, depending on the loss employed and the dataset. \replace{}{Overall, proximal boosting tends to use less weak learners than competitors.}
+As a by-product, we have also studied incorporating Nesterov's acceleration to proximal boosting, as done with gradient boosting in \citep{biau_accelerated_2018}.
+Numerically, we observe instabilities in both algorithms, leading to divergence on the training and the test sets.
+Our experience is that accelerated boosting is very sensitive to hyperparameters and thus tricky to tune.
+Despite the fact that these procedures rarely provide good generalization results, accelerated proximal boosting seems to perform better than its gradient counterpart for non-differentiable losses.

-\replace{Finally, it does not appear that proximal boosting needs noticeably less weak learners than gradient boosting but in any case, the size of the final model can be dramatically reduced by activating Nesterov's acceleration.}{Regarding the accelerated variant, accuracy can be a little damaged but final boosting models gain by a dramatically reduced size.
-Moreover, accelerated proximal boosting may be the most performant model in some situation, such as building a classifier with the hinge loss.}
+\neurocomp{ Going further in the theoretical analysis of accelerated proximal boosting is also an exciting perspective.
+In particular, \citet{lu_accelerating_2020} recently proposed a variant of accelerated gradient boosting \citep{biau_accelerated_2018} with guaranteed convergence for differentiable and smooth losses.
+Establishing similar results for accelerated proximal boosting constitutes an important challenge both from a numerical and a theoretical point of view. }

-We believe that the connection between boosting and functional optimization can be much more investigated.
-In particular, advances in optimization theory can spread to boosting, like the recently revisited Frank-Wolfe algorithm impacted boosting \citep{jaggi_revisiting_2013,wang_functional_2015}.
+On another note, we believe that the connection between boosting and functional optimization can be much more investigated.
+In particular, advances in optimization theory can spread to boosting, just like the Frank-Wolfe algorithm has impacted boosting \citep{wang_functional_2015,jaggi_revisiting_2013}.
 This may also hold true for non-differentiable and non-convex optimization (see for instance \citep{ochs_ipiano:_2014}).